 - Is this grant intended for projects that can be fully completed through the use of the EPA grant?
 In other words, at the end of the grant period, will EPA expect to see a project fully completed through the use of its funds or can EPA funding be one source among many, to produce a project whose costs exceed the amount requested from EPA and may take more than 2 years to complete?

-Regardless of how much a project costs or how long it takes, the portion of the project that is funded by EPA must be completed in the given time associated with the grant funds; i.e., 1 to 2 years, whichever is requested in the proposal.
+Regardless of how much a project costs or how long it takes, the portion of the project that is funded by EPA must be completed in the given time associated with the grant funds; i.e., 1 or 2 years, or a timeframe between one and two years, whatever is requested in the proposal.

 - Are there any circumstances where awardees will receive only partial funding for projects?